mesquitamv/nameko-devex/epinio/README.md

 ## Application to be deployeed

-In this example was choosed an simple application called [clipboard-backend](https://github.com/mesquitamv/clipboard-backend) to demonstrate how push an application on kubernetes cluster using Epinio.
+In this lab a simple application was chosen called [clipboard-backend](https://github.com/mesquitamv/clipboard-backend) to demonstrate how push an application on kubernetes cluster using Epinio.

-This application was written using Node.js and use MongoDB as database.
+This application was written using Node.js and uses MongoDB as database.
 Your routes consists:

 ```bash
 GET /clipboard # Gell all data stored on database